dumconstantin/generator-x/README.md

 //  this.optimisePositioning();

 ### Mission
 Imagine materializing your intention in a heartbeat.
-You think of a solution, you describe your solution in a design and its done.
+You think of a solution, you describe your solution visually and its done.
 The instant manifestation of intent through a system that understands the medium in which you solve problems.

 Websites, e-shops, web apps, social networks are the bricks of today's humanity.
 What if we could reverse engineer everything?